Anti-Distracted Driving Act: Fines

 A motorist caught in violation of the Act shall be fined ₱5,000 for the first offense, ₱10,000 for the second offense, and ₱15,000 for the third offense plus suspension of his or her driving license for three months.
 On the fourth offense, the erring driver shall be fined ₱20,000 plus a revocation of the driving license.

 Erring drivers of public utility vehicles, school buses, school service vehicles, and common carriers hauling volatile, flammable or toxic material shall be fined ₱30,000 and suspension of their driving license for three months.
 The same penalty applies to motorists caught in violation of the Act within a 50 m radius of school premises.

-The LTO, as implementing agency, may increase the amount of fines once every five years, in the amount not exceeding ten percent of the existing rates, which shall take effect only upon publication in at least two newspapers of general circulation.
+The LTO (Land Transportation Office), as implementing agency, may increase the amount of fines once every five years, in the amount not exceeding ten percent of the existing rates, which shall take effect only upon publication in at least two newspapers of general circulation.